Bubbling limits of non collapsing polarized K3 surfaces

+The image of $H_\theta$ by the quotient map $\Omega_{2d} \to \mathcal{F}_{2d}$ is denoted by $\mathcal{H}_\theta$ and the union $\mathcal{H} = \cup_{\theta^2 =-2} \mathcal{H}_\theta$ defines a divisor of $\mathcal{F}_{2d}$, the so called \textit{Heegner divisor}.
 As in the case of ALE gravitational instantons, a metric picture of this completion of discriminant loci is also valid.
 By Yau's existence theorem, there exists a Ricci-flat K\"ahler metric on a K3 surface for every K\"ahler class uniquely.
 Yau's existence theorem for K3 surfaces with ADE singularities in the category of orbifold K\"ahler metrics also holds.
 Hence a K3 surface with ADE-singularities equipped with an ample line bundle can be identified with an orbifold Hodge manifold with a Ricci flat metric.
 For a holomorphic curve $s: \Delta \to \mathcal{F}_{2d}$, there exists a flat family

 of K3 surfaces over the unit disc $\Delta \in \C$ with Ricci flat K\"ahler (possibly orbifold) metrics.
 Then it converges to the central fiber as $t\to 0$ in the sense of Gromov-Hausdorff and Cheeger-Gromov \cite{KT} (see also Proposition 6.7. \cite{OO} and \cite{Anderson}).